parika8ec-hub/Assignment10/README.md

 **Project Overview**

 This project focuses on analyzing Amazon Alexa customer reviews and classifying them as positive or negative using Natural Language Processing (NLP) and Machine Learning techniques.
-The model is built using a Random Forest Classifier trained on vectorized text data and product features.
+The model is built using different Classifiers trained on vectorized text data and product features.

 **Objective**
 - Analyze customer feedback data